adobe/helix-home/architecture.md

 ### DAM Storage

-DAM storage, through services such as AEM Assets is **RECOMMENDED** over git storage models, because the master digital asset can be ingested, stored, versioned, etc. without the limitations of git described in [Github Storage)(#github-storage).
+DAM storage, through services such as AEM Assets is **RECOMMENDED** over git storage models, because the master digital asset can be ingested, stored, versioned, etc. without the limitations of git described in [Github Storage](#github-storage).

 Most DAM services provide the ability to access a rendition of the content in one of the [Fastly formats](#requirements-for-delivery-via-fastly).